 Traditional known for its firmness, this innovative recipe now brings a suppleness and responsiveness upon which the reputation of the LIM Group saddles is built.

-Designed in this way, the pure vegetable-tanned leather saddles have a new, more natural charm, the leather gains a patina and grows more beautiful over time.
+Designed in this way, the veg-tanned leather saddles have a new, more natural charm, the leather gains a patina and grows more beautiful over time.
 The controlled working of the leather and the assembly technique result in unprecedented comfort for the rider.
-Posing no health risks to the user or the horse, pure vegetable -tanned leather is guaranteed to be anti-allergenic.
+Posing no health risks to the user or the horse, veg-tanned leather is guaranteed to be anti-allergenic.

 A PUBLIC PRIVATE PARTNERSHIP